 Can I Give My Dog Fiber?
 Answer: Yes

-The vet will probably prescribe a senior diet for an older dog which automatically has added fiber.
+All dog foods contain a percentage of fiber.
+This is normally the required daily allowance.
+However, vets do prescribe a senior diet for older dogs which contains added fiber.
 But if your dog is suffering with constipation you can offer them a couple of foods you have in the home to increase the fiber they’re digesting on a daily basis.

 Benefits of a Fiber Rich Diet